-Our MSEP team has conducted 32 workshops on Literacy Skills which focused on enhancing literacy skills at all levels – for parents, grandparents and guardians.
-This workshop primarily focuses on how these groups respectively can help children enhance their literacy skills.
-The team has also connected with external stakeholders such as: Region of Peel – Early Literacy Specialists and Family Literacy Specialists to provide more depth on these topics.
+Our MSEP team has conducted 32 workshops on Literacy Skills which concentrate on enhancing literacy skills at all levels – for parents, guardians, and grandparents.
+These workshops primarily focus on how these groups respectively can help children enhance their literacy skills.
+The team has also connected with external stakeholders such as Region of Peel – Early Literacy Specialists and Family Literacy Specialists to provide in depth knowledge and understanding of their role on these topics.

 HEALTH AND WELL-BEING

 Our MSEP team frequently delivers workshops on employment related topics that are geared towards parents and youth.
-Topics covered in these workshops include:
+Some topics covered in these workshops include:

 - Resume Building Tips

 - Job Search Tips